-We perform DFT calculations using the Quantum Espresso package,\cite{pw} initially within the local density approximation (LDA) for the exchange correlation functional.
-Afterwards, to better describe the van der Waals (vdW) interactions, the numerical approach has been improved by using the rVV10 density functional.\cite{rvv10} rVV10 denotes a more efficient version of the original VV10 scheme\cite{Vydrov} and is based on a nonlocal correlation functional which provides an accurate description of van der Waals effects.
-The ionic species are described by pseudopotentials and the electronic wavefunctions are expanded in plane waves.
-For the Xe/GL (Xe/Au) system a kinetic energy cutoff of 30 Ry (25 Ry) is used to truncate the expansion on the basis of preliminary calculations optimizing the lattice parameter of graphene (Au).
-We use periodic supercells with $( \sqrt{3} \times \sqrt{3} )$ in-plane size and vertical edge $42$~\r{A} ($46$~\r{A}) long.
-The \textbf{k}-point sampling of the Brillouin zone is realized with a $8 \times 8 \times 1$ ($6 \times 6 \times 1$) Monkhorst-Pack grid.\cite{monkhorst}\\ The interaction energy per particle, $E$, for a Xe layer on the substrate is calculated as $E = (1/N)[E_{tot} - (E_{sub} + NE_{Xe})]$, where $E_{tot}$ is the total energy of the adsorbate system, $E_{sub}$ is the energy of the isolated substrate and $ E_{Xe}$ is the energy per particle in the isolated xenon layer.
-All these systems are described with the same supercell having a $( \sqrt{3} \times \sqrt{3} )$ in-plane size.
-The supercell used to model the Xe/GL system contains $N$ = 1 Xe atom, while the supercell used to model the Xe/Au system contains $N$ = 2 Xe atoms adsorbed at sites with the same symmetry on the opposite sides (to greatly reduce spurious dipole-dipole interactions between periodically repeated images) of the gold slab, which is made up of 7 layers.\\
+The interaction energy per particle, $E$, for a Xe layer on the substrate is calculated as $E = (1/N)[E_{tot} - (E_{sub} + NE_{Xe})]$, where $E_{tot}$ is the total energy of the adsorbate system, $E_{sub}$ is the energy of the isolated substrate and $ E_{Xe}$ is the energy per particle in the isolated xenon layer.
+All these systems are described with the same $( \sqrt{3} \times \sqrt{3} )$ supercell.
+The supercell used to model the Xe/GL system contains $N$ = 1 Xe atom, while the supercell used to model the Xe/Au system contains $N$ = 2 Xe atoms adsorbed on the two opposite surfaces of the slab at sites with the same symmetry on the opposite sides.
+This reduces spurious dipole–dipole interactions between periodically repeated images.
+The Au slab is 7 layer thick.

-Classical molecular dynamics simulations (MD) are performed by using the LAMMPS\cite{plimpton} computer code with the force field constructed by putting together the following set of interactions.
-The xenon-xenon interaction is described by the pair potential proposed by Tang and Toennies \cite{tang}
+Classical molecular dynamics simulations (MD) are performed by using the LAMMPS~\cite{plimpton} computer code.
+The adopted force fields are constructed by putting together the following set of interactions.
+The xenon–xenon interaction is described by the pair potential proposed by Tang and Toennies~\cite{tang}